Shane Deitz: Coaching career

 In 2008, he moved to New Zealand to took up a coaching job with Cricket Wellington.
 He was named as High Performance Manager as well as head coach of Vanuatu national cricket team in 2014.

 In March 2018, after meeting the ICC residency requirements, he was named in Vanuatu's squad as both a player and the coach for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
 At the age of 42, he made his international debut, top-scoring for Vanuatu in their opening two fixtures of the Division Four tournament.
 On 3 May 2018, he scored his maiden half-century, in Vanuatu's fourth match of the tournament, against Bermuda.
 He was the leading run-scorer for Vanuatu in the tournament, with 164 runs in five matches.

 In January 2019 he retired as national coach to become CEO of Vanuatu Cricket.
 He was replaced as head coach by another Australian, Peter Buchanan.
 In December 2020, Deitz was appointed as the head coach of the Netherlands women's cricket team, the first time a full-time coach was appointed for the Dutch women's team.

+In July, 2023 Deitz was appointed as Head Coach of the West Indies women's cricket team.